elp192/Group-Project/README.md

 ## Machine Learning
 In this project, we are trying to predict the probability of a booked reservation being cancelled using the historic data collected of the hotel reservations.
 There are 2 outcomes expected (0 or 1).

-### Preprocessing
-- Split reservation_status_date to day, month and year.<br>
-- Separate the categorical variables from others.<br>
-- Replace null values by "undefined" in categorical variables and by zero in other variables.<br>
-- Applied OneHotEncoder on categorical variables.<br>

 ### Models
 The following machine learning methods are used:<br>
 1. **Logistic Regression (Regression)** - Fields: [```arrival_date_week_number```, ```arrival_date_month```, ```deposit_type```]<br>